 - After you have enabled the Applicant Experience, the new interface will be in effect for all applicants regardless of what application (app) cycle that are in.

-- When "Gender" and "Date of Birth" are enabled as core data requirements (Settings > System Features > Applicants), they will appear in the Required Information modal on the Applicant Home Page and Application Page if the Applicant Experience is enabled (regardless of whether or not the Modern Login is enabled).
+- When "Gender" and "Date of Birth" are enabled as core data requirements (Settings > System Features > Applicants), they will appear in the Required Information modal on the Applicant Home Page and Application Page if the Applicant Experience is enabled.

 You may find that waiting until the end of an app cycle to enable the Applicant Experience might work best for your office's transition.
 In this way, if you enable the Applicant Experience and discover anything unexpected, it may be easier to make the necessary updates than if you wait until another time.
 No matter when you enable the Applicant Experience, someone is going to likely be changing application "looks" mid cycle, so the suggestion here is to minimize this change by choosing strategic timing.